 Just like my beef stew recipe, this chicken stew is bold and spicy and pairs very well with various dishes.
 In Nigeria, it is quite common to have a pot of beef or chicken stew in your fridge at any point in time.

-This African stew is quite spicy, but there are ways to cut down on the heat.
-But if you love spicy foods, this chicken stew will be right up your alley!
+This African stew is quite spicy, but there are ways to reduce the heat.
+If you love spicy foods, this chicken stew will be right up your alley!

 Ingredients Used